-We may seek to enter into collaborations that we believe may contribute to our ability to advance development and ultimately commercialize our product candidates.
+We may seek to enter into collaborations that we believe may contribute to our ability to commercialize ORLYNVAHTM or to advance development and ultimately commercialize sulopenem in additional indications and/or any future product candidates.
 We may also seek to enter into collaborations where we believe that realizing the full commercial value of our development programs will require access to broader geographic markets or the pursuit of broader patient populations or indications.
 If a potential partner has development or commercialization expertise that we believe is particularly relevant to one of our products, then we may seek to collaborate with that potential partner even if we believe we could otherwise develop and commercialize the product independently.

-If we do not establish sales, marketing and distribution capabilities, either on our own or in collaboration with third parties, we will not be successful in commercializing any of our product candidates that receive marketing approval.
+If we do not establish sales, marketing and distribution capabilities, either on our own or in collaboration with third parties, we will not be successful in commercializing ORLYNVAHTM or sulopenem in additional indications and/or any future product candidates that receive marketing approval.